 As one of the top family law litigators in the country, I know the downside of the traditional litigation process.
 For many years as a top divorce attorney I watched thousands of clients spend huge sums of money and time fighting through the adversarial process only to end up with even more fractured lives.
 I am happy to say that the days where most couples need to spend a small fortune litigating their divorce with attorneys in court are long over.
 There are now many options that can make the process simpler, faster and infinitely less expensive but still provide you with the guidance and assistance to help you reach those necessary agreements so that you can finalize your divorce and move forward with your lives.
 Divorce mediation is at the forefront of those alternatives and is becoming a more popular and attractive option for many.
 More and more couples are turning to mediation to help them work through the issues of their divorce rather than lawyering up and following the traditional litigation route.

-To take the mediation experience to the next level, fellow top family law attorney Rebecca Zung and I have founded Breaking Free Mediation, the first mediation centers in the country to offer a mindfulness track to assist our clients in managing the difficult emotions that often accompany divorce.
+To take the mediation experience to the next level, my mediation process is conducted entirely online so that the clients can work through the issues of their divorce in the comfort of their own home or office.
+In addition, for those clients seeking help with managing the sometimes difficult emotional component of the divorce, I offer a separate mindfulness track with the mediation services.
 With mindful mediation, clients are given tools that help them to calm the anger, fear and other negative emotions that so often arise during the process so that they can think clearly and make reasoned decisions.
-After all, the decisions made, and the agreements reached during divorce will often have significant and long-lasting effects on your your lives.
+After all, the decisions made, and the agreements reached during divorce will often have significant and long-lasting effects on your lives.
 Doesn’t it make sense to make those decisions with a clear head and calm emotions?

 So what exactly is mediation?
 Good question and a great place to start.
 Mediation is an informal and voluntary process where couples work with a neutral mediator or mediators to work together to determine how to best restructure their lives and family.
 The key here is that the mediator, while they often are an attorney as I am, is acting as a supportive neutral professional there to assist you both equally as you work through the process.
 Importantly, unlike in a court room where a judge will make the decisions about who gets what, pays what and how you will co-parent your children, in mediation, the couple themselves make all the decisions and agreements.